thaibirding.com by Nick Upton

 The large trees just behind the boardwalk are visited by a lot of birds in the morning, particularly when they produce fruit.
 Gold-whiskered Barbet, Streaked Bulbul, Blue-crowned Hanging Parrot, Crimson-breasted Flowerpecker and many other species are regular - perhaps something rarer may join them.

 Nature trail : Parts of this trail area bit overgrown but it does get birders right into the forest and there is a good chance to find Babblers, with Black-capped Babbler being quite common.
-Several gullies are ideal habitat for Malayan Banded Pitta, and I saw a pair along here in April 2014.
+Several gullies are ideal habitat for Malayan Banded Pitta, and I saw a pair along here in April 2014 and July 2024.
 As with most forest interior birding things can be hard work but with patience interesting birds that do not come to the forest edge can be seen.
 Other interesting birds that I have seen along here include Moustached Hawk Cuckoo, Purple-naped Sunbird and Grey-headed Babbler.

 Rani Waterfall : A very short trail goes about 30 metres into the forest to the foot of this small waterfall but it does allow adventurous birders to follow the course of the stream further in order to find scarce forest species.
 Chestnut-naped Forktail is possible and other potential species include Green Broadbill, Fulvous-chested Jungle-flycatcher and Diard's Trogon as well as a variety of Babblers.